 For-Credit Internship – A for-credit internship is a special intern program related to a specific academic topic and offering college credit for taking part.
 A for-credit internship is often part of university coursework or a particular class.

-Read Further: Listed above are the most common internship types.
+Read Further: Listed above are the most common internship types, but there are others, like co-op programs, to consider.
 However, if you want a full breakdown, check out our post: 25+ Types of Internships to Understand Before You Make Your Choice

 4. Top 15 Internship Fields (Industries)